openshift-labs/lab-building-images/workshop/content/creating-images/05-export-and-import.md

 The `export` and `import` commands aren't therefore particularly useful by themselves.
 The point of showing it though was so you would know this is actually the wrong thing to use.

-If you want to transfer a container image without going through an image registry, it is actually `save` and `load` that you want to used.
+If you want to transfer a container image without going through an image registry, it is actually `save` and `load` that you need to use.
 That there are two sets of commands can be confusing.
 But then, the likelihood of needing either of these is probably low anyway.